nens/threedi-docs/source/d_sewerage.rst

 #.
 Each manhole needs to be linked to a connection node, which determines its geographical location.

 #.
 Furthermore, each manhole must have dimensions.
 You have several options to define these dimensions.
-Check the :ref:`database-overview` for more details.
+Check out the the :ref:`database-overview` for more details.
 Note that manholes do not refer to the cross section definition table (as do the structures).
 The drain_level determines the elevation at which the manhole can interact with the surface and water can flow in or out of the manhole.
 This is only used in case of connected manholes.

 #.
 The manholes must have manhole_indicators (what kind of manhole it is) and calculation_type.
 The calculation_type defines whether, and how, the water can flow in or out of the manhole.